The Disaster Event:

 Among people hit hardest were renters in already economically precarious Port Arthur.
 Flooded apartments included 17 rental units managed by the Southeast Texas Community Development Corporation, a local non-profit.
 SETCDC has provided low-income housing for more than 30 years, but neither they nor their tenants had the resources to restore severely damaged apartments.

-UCC Disaster Ministries is partnering with SETCDC to get the work done and to build long-term relationships of care and support for the community.
+UCC Disaster Ministries partnered with SETCDC to get the work done.
 In 2018, we:

 - fielded 11 work teams comprising 100 persons.
 They put in volunteer labor valued at $86,400 rehabilitating the volunteer house and 13 rental properties, which enabled 15-20 people to return home.